Muller v. Oregon

 The case describes women as having dependency upon men in a manner such that women needed their rights to be preserved by the state; their "rights" were in effect, to have maternal gender roles, again however to the loss of some of their contractual liberties.
 The quotes for the decision follows:

 "in the struggle for subsistence she is not an equal competitor with her brother."

 "Though limitations upon personal and contractual rights may be removed by legislation, there is that in her disposition and habits of life which will operate against a full assertion of those rights."

 "her physical structure and a proper discharge of her maternal functions — having in view not merely her own health, but the well-being of the race — justify legislation to protect her from the greed as well as the passion of man."

 "The limitations which this statute places upon her contractual powers, upon her right to agree with her employer as to the time she shall labor, are not imposed solely for her benefit, but also largely for the benefit of all."

 The ruling had important implications for protective labor legislation and was decided just three years after Lochner v.
 New York, in which a New York law restricting the weekly working hours of bakers in the state was invalidated.
+The case was later overturned by Adkins v.
+Children's Hospital in 1923.